blocksense-network/noir/formal_verification_docs/src/additional_features.md

 # Additional Features

 Noir FV supports formal verification for **structures**, **tuples**, and **generic functions**, enabling proofs for more complex data types and abstractions.
+These features are seamless—no additional syntax, complex attributes, or overhead is required.

 ## Verifying Structs
 ### Example: Verifying a Student’s Scholarship Eligibility
+This program returns true if the student is qualified for a scholarship.
 ```rust,ignore
 global MIN_GRADE: u8 = 8;
 global MAX_GRADE: u8 = 10;